-If kids come across these types of emails, parents/guardians can join the fight against spam by reporting all spam emails to: spam@fightspam.gc.ca
+If kids come across these types of emails, parents/guardians can join the fight against spam by reporting all spam emails to:

+spam@fightspam.gc.ca

-- Do not reply to messages or accept friend requests from strangers online.
-This means not answering or replying to phone calls or text messages from unknown people or numbers. - Do not click on any links, photos or videos, pop-ups or advertisements that kids are unsure of, or visit new websites or download games without asking a parent/guardian first!
+Do not reply to messages or accept friend requests from strangers online.
+This means not answering or replying to phone calls or text messages from unknown people or numbers.

-- Tell a trusted adult whenever they are using a device and they receive any sort of message.
-Kids should be sure to not share or forward any messages that they're unsure of - if they contain viruses, they may put others at risk! - Think before clicking!
+Do not click on any links, photos or videos, pop-ups or advertisements that kids are unsure of, or visit new websites or download games without asking a parent/ guardian first!

+Think before clicking!
 If something seems weird, or too good to be true, like someone offering a free toy or prize for doing a quiz or filling out a form, don't go for it.
 Kids should never share any sort of information, photos, or videos of themselves or others without permission.